 I turn 37 this summer, which means that the more astute of my readers will have worked out already that I am too young to have been around for much of the “80s” Goth that is so emblematic of the genre.
 I have grown an appreciation of many bands from that time, mind, and The Sisters are one of them.
 My route into them, though, was from their (awesomely over-the-top named) Greatest Hits Volume One: A Slight Case of Overbombing, that was so full of their latter period, skyscraping anthems (not to mention the shiny, bombastic production) that the earlier singles rather paled tucked in at the end of the CD.
 So, perhaps, I’ve never gained the appreciation of that earlier material, and I’m probably a heretic for suggesting that I actually like Under The Gun, and the monstrous reworking of Temple of Love (complete with Ofra Haza’s glorious backing vocals) is, in my opinion, better than the original.
 There are a few other things about this band that blow my mind, though – like just how big a deal this band were.
 Each of their albums sold over half a million copies, from what I can tell – many Goth (actually, alternative in general) bands would be lucky to sell a tenth of that in their career.
 They were able to get Jim Steinman in to produce their biggest singles.
 And then…nothing.
 A seemingly never-ending set of tours, but no new music, probably ever.

-And whether Andrew Eldritch likes it or not, if you ask a non-Goth to name a Goth band, I’ll bet one of the first names off their lips will be The Sisters.
-Pretty much every single one of their singles is still a Goth Club floorfiller, and there is a good reason for that.
+And whether Andrew Eldritch likes it or not, if you ask a non-Goth to name a Goth band, I’ll bet one of the first names off of their lips will be The Sisters.
+Pretty much every one of their singles is still a Goth Club floor filler, and there is a good reason for that.
 They are still generally awesome.

 Actually one of the very first bands I saw live, right at the end of their time (but I honestly can’t recall a great deal about it), I’ve always been intrigued by the wild experimentation of the band – and their rare ability to make just about any style work with their sound.
 There were synths, there were loops, astonishing drumming (that’ll be Budgie, then), Steve Severin’s instantly recognisable guitars and Siouxsie’s equally striking vocals.
 One track in particular always leaves my jaw on the floor – the electronics may take a back seat in Spellbound, but everything else is present and correct, the track bursting into life like a coiled spring, Siouxsie delivers her vocals like her life depends on it, and that close-out… The best thing, though, about this band was that they never rested on their laurels.
 Always trying something new, always willing to do so.
 And the results speak for themselves.

 The chances of me omitting a Projekt artist from this were fairly low, really.
 And anyway, Elin would kill me – or at the very least disapprove – if I did.
 I wasn’t always a fan of this kind of ethereal goth, a number of friends were when I was younger and it took some years before I appreciated it fully.
 These and Lycia are the two I still listen to, though.
-This band in particular changed their style a bit over time, but the core remains – blissed out, clear vocals, chiming guitars, shuffling beats, and a sound that frankly comes across as elegaic despair.
+This band, in particular, changed their style a bit over time, but the core remains – blissed-out, clear vocals, chiming guitars, shuffling beats, and a sound that frankly comes across as elegant despair.
 (I was really never sure about their move into “trip-hop-goth” on last album Flux, mind – the sound of a band chasing popular trends of the time, and it doesn’t fit them well at all).

 One of the best “new” Goth bands of late has been this band, formed by Tim Chandler (also of Manuskript) – although the project has been around for a lot longer than they first appear.
 Sonically, of course, this is classic Gothic Rock, but with better production and in some cases better tunes, too, than some of their influences.
 Here’s hoping for another album sometime, Tim…